Intensive, consultation-based résumé writing:

 Résumé Realities …

-… covering the pervasive misinformation about résumés, including killer myths that could make your job search fail even if you do everything else right.
+… covering the pervasive misinformation about résumés, including conventional wisdom that could kill your job search even if you do everything else right.
+And lots of little-known basic information that will make your job search much easier.

-(click for details about what I can do for each)
+(click for details about what I can do for each category)

 Executives, Upper Management,